vendlou/strategy/README.md

 };
 ```

-Notice that your container class requires a reference to your sorting class (and vice-versa).
-This will require you to use [forward declarations](http://www.umich.edu/~eecs381/handouts/IncompleteDeclarations.pdf) and compile your classes as object files (which you should already be doing with CMake).
-You should test all the combinations of containers and sorting objects together using googletest.
+**Note:** your container class requires a reference to your sorting class and vice-versa, a situation known as a circular dependency.
+Due to the way the C++ compiler works, resolving circular dependencies will require you to use [forward declarations](http://www.umich.edu/~eecs381/handouts/IncompleteDeclarations.pdf) and compile your classes as object files by seperating the class declarations (header) from the class definitions (source) and adding the source files to your CMakeLists.txt.

+You must test all the combinations of containers and sorting objects together using googletest.
 The following code serves as a basic test for using the SelectionSort class to sort a VectorContainer, but you should create a full test suite for each class and the appropriate class combinations.

 ## Unit Testing